Coronavirus: German states say vaccinations delayed due to shortage | DW | 30.12.2020

 The health ministry confirmed that some 20,000 coronavirus vaccine doses had been planned for the first week of January: now there would be none.

-Following the backlash, the German federal health ministry sought to clarify that the doses were still arriving.
+Following the backlash, the German federal health ministry sought to clarify that the doses were still arriving and that the delivery date had been brought forward a little.

-"We have agreed with BioNTech that the next vaccine delivery of 670,000 doses — as originally planned — will in fact be delivered next week, on January 8," the ministry wrote on Twitter.
+"We have agreed with BioNTech that the next vaccine delivery of 670,000 doses — as originally planned — will in fact be delivered next week, on January 8," the ministry wrote on Twitter, as opposed to January 11.
 It is unclear what this means for doses that may be missing before this date.

 Germany's number of coronavirus cases and death toll set new records on Wednesday, with over 1,000 deaths for the first time.
 Authorities say vaccines are more necessary than ever as case numbers continue to rise.